 Women Specific Clinics

 Mountain Bike Clinics Geared for Women, Coached by Women, these clinics dissect specific techniques that are helpful for female mountain bike riders.

-We’ll be operating under the assumption that COVID-19 safety guidelines are still in place.
+We are operating under the most current issue by Placer County Public Health.
 Be prepared to follow safety guidelines and read this entire page before registering for any programs, events, or clinics.